amka66/mai/README.md

 Syntactic sugar for computer-assisted mathematics is included too.

 A unique feature of `mai` is its simplicity – its mathematical foundations are implemented as a set of [rules of inference](https://en.wikipedia.org/wiki/Rule_of_inference) in a minimalist logical framework called `horc` (see [here](https://github.com/amka66/horc)).
-This implementation directly parallels textbook definitions of logic and set theory, and thus may serve as a reference definition that can be executed, scrutinized, and used in practice to verify and generate formal proof.
+This implementation directly parallels textbook definitions of logic and set theory.
+Accordingly, we invite course instructors and authors to use `mai` as a reference definition that can be executed, scrutinized, and used in practice to verify and generate formal proof.

-To illustrate how `mai` is used in practice, a formal mathematical exposition of set theory is included, with emphasis on building a powerful toolset for the working mathematician (work in progress).
+To illustrate how `mai` is used, a formal mathematical exposition of set theory is included, with emphasis on building a powerful toolset for the working mathematician (work in progress).
 To try it out on any computer preinstalled with [Docker](https://en.wikipedia.org/wiki/Docker_(software)), write: `docker run --rm amka66/mai set-theory.pl`.

 ## Features ##